 Texas Freeze Preparedness

-Winter storm Harper hits Texas on Saturday and our Bonick service teams are mobilized to step into action if needed.
+Winter storms are headed to DFW and our Bonick service teams are mobilized to step into action if needed.
 Here are some precautions you can take to protect your property.

 1. Water Your Plants

 Give plants a healthy drink of water on Friday by watering them at the roots.
 This will help maintain the water levels within the stems.

 If the temperatures drop to 28˚F or below for 4 or more hours, cover susceptible plants with freeze blankets or lightweight sheets or blankets.
 Do NOT use plastic.
 Pay special attention to these plants:

 - Color Containers

 - Boxwoods in raised planters

 *Add a 40-Watt bulb for added warmth

 Keep any water moving during a freeze.
 Most pools have freeze guards that activate the pumps.
 If yours does not, simply remove the top from the pump basket and drain the water from the area.
 In the event of a hard freeze, add a milk jug with a small amount of water to the pool to give the water somewhere to expand.